 Agriculture is the lifeblood of Northwest Florida.
 Timber mills employ and touch entire towns.

-Statewide, the losses from 72 million tons of downed trees have exceeded 1.3 billion dollars.
+Statewide, the losses from 72 million tons of downed trees have exceeded 1.3 billion dollars, according to the Department of Agriculture and Consumer Services.

 “We don’t want our producers and our farmers in this region to have a lost season," said Agricuture Commissioner Nikki Fried, speaking to reporters at Chipola College after visiting with area farmers.
 "We can’t afford that to happen.
 This must be the top priority of our administration and we will be working with our partners to get this done.”